-Tiy: I really like the fact that in Pokémon each of the enemies you encounter in your journey can become an ally or a tool for the player to use.
-Also the idea that the player is out there to explore and catalogue their findings.
+Tiy: I really like the fact that in Pokemon each of the enemies you encounter in your journey can become an ally or a tool for the player to use.
+Also, the idea that the player is out there to explore and catalog their findings.
 We’ve drawn inspiration from both of these ideas in Starbound.
 I also like the concept of fostering some kind of attachment between a player and the creatures in the game.

 Tiy: There will be (optional) hitpoints, as well as a few other RPG tropes but we will be keeping the minimal UI intact as we want as much of the screen real estate as possible focused on the action.
 We’ve put major work into ensuring the whole UI is super intuitive and making sure it’s only there when it needs to be.

 IGM: Procedurally generating each planet’s inhabitants sounds really fascinating!
-What range of different behaviours can we expect from these creatures?
+What range of different behaviors can we expect from these creatures?
 Will some be friendly?